mercydeez/forest-fire-risk-prediction/README.md

   - Altitude (meters)
 - **Training Data**: Simulated sample dataset (can be extended for better accuracy)

+## 📉 Data Visualizations
+The app includes various visualizations to help understand the relationship between environmental factors and fire risk:
+- **Correlation Heatmap**: Shows how different factors correlate with fire risk, highlighting key influencers like temperature and wind speed.
+- **Feature Distributions**: Displays histograms of temperature, oxygen level, humidity, and wind speed to analyze their frequency and impact.
+- **Scatter Plots (optional for advanced users)**: Helps visualize patterns in the dataset.

+- **Machine Learning Model**: Random Forest Classifier
+- **Features Used**:
+  - Temperature (°C)
+  - Oxygen Level (%)
+  - Humidity (%)
+  - Wind Speed (km/h)
+  - Pressure (hPa)
+  - Altitude (meters)
+- **Training Data**: Simulated sample dataset (can be extended for better accuracy)

 ## 🌍 Deployment
 To deploy on **Streamlit Cloud**, **Render**, or **Heroku**:
 1. Push your code to GitHub.